 Culinary Classes in North Carolina by Amanda Cushman

 I am a culinary educator, food writer, private chef and consultant and have been in the food business for over thirty five years.
-My philosophy is to learn, grow, cook and enjoy and I have had the quite life in and out of the food business.
-Having grown up with a mother that was a gourmet cook, food has always been a large part of my life, a place of joy, comfort and adventure.
+My philosophy is to learn, grow, cook and enjoy, and I have had quite the journey in and out of the food business.
+Having grown up with a mother that was a gourmet cook, food has always been a large part of my life; a place of joy, comfort and nurturing.

-I teach a wide range of cooking classes in NC as well as teaching privately for groups of two to twenty students in their home.
-My cooking classes are held in locations including; Raleigh, Durham, Chapel Hill, Cary, Morrisville and Carrboro.
-My corporate team building classes have featured clients such as; Hugo Boss, Experian, Exxon Mobile, Google, Yahoo, Fitness Magazine, DirecTV and Toyota.
+I teach a wide range of public cooking classes in the Triangle as well as teaching privately for groups of two to twenty students in their home.
+My cooking classes are held in; Raleigh, Durham, Chapel Hill, Cary, Morrisville and Carrboro.
+My corporate team building classes have featured clients such as; Hugo Boss, Experian, Exxon Mobile, Google, Yahoo, Fitness Magazine, DirecTV, UNC and Toyota.

-I started out in a restaurant in Boston.
+I started out cooking in a restaurant in Boston.
 My one and only task was to make popovers all day, every day (which was rather boring and repetitive).
-Luckily I quickly rose to the position of line cook and found I hated every minute of it.
+Luckily, I quickly rose to the position of line cook and found I hated every minute of it.
 I learned that restaurant work was not for me and moved from Boston to find my first love; NYC.
-Thankfully Manhattan was a better fit for me on every level, but especially in the food business, where I worked with catering companies such as; Glorious Foods, Panhandlers and Martha Stewart.
+Thankfully Manhattan was a better fit for me on every level, but especially in food business, where I worked with catering companies such as; Glorious Foods, Panhandlers and Martha Stewart.
 I became the lead chef for Panhandlers Catering where we cooked for parties of up to three hundred people, in homes, on boats, in fields, churches, alleyways; you name it, we did it.
 I had found my niche.

-I attended Peter Kump’s NY Cooking School now known as ICE and the Natural Gourmet Institute in the eighties, where I learned traditional French techniques and vegan and vegetarian cooking skills.
-I was fortunate enough to teach at both schools later on for many years from the early nineties to early 2000.
+I attended Peter Kump’s NY Cooking School in the eighties, now known as ICE, as well as the Natural Gourmet Institute, where I learned traditional French techniques and vegan and vegetarian cooking skills.
+I was fortunate enough to teach at both schools for many years from the early nineties to early 2000.

 Simultaneously I began in the test kitchen of Ladies Home Journal where I learned to develop and test recipes and remained there for over five years.
-I became an independent recipe developer and was hired by Food and Wine Magazine where I had the coveted job cooking food all day long in a gorgeous test kitchen and really upped my game in recipe development and food writing.
-This led to a career change; contributing stories for Cooking Light, Self, Fine Cooking, Time Life Cookbooks and Vegetarian Times.
+I became an independent recipe developer and was hired by Food and Wine Magazine where I had the coveted job of cooking food all day long in a gorgeous test kitchen at which point I really upped my game in recipe development and food writing.
+This led to a career change; contributing stories for Ladies Home Journal, Cooking Light, Self, Fine Cooking, Time Life Cookbooks and Vegetarian Times.
 At this time I was also a private chef for the C.E.O. of American Express and the Editor of GQ magazine.

 This is my time to give back and learn about another area of the rich food culture in America; the South.
 I look forward to expanding my career yet again with global pop up dinners, partnering with local brands to further their mission and teach private, public and corporate cooking with an emphasis on bringing people together over food.